-The character has a long-standing grudge or blood fead against a specific race.
-This is probably because they once double-crossed him, treacherously betrayed him or wiped of his entire clan.
-The character hates one specific race of you choice.
+The character has a long-standing grudge or blood feud against a specific race.
+This is probably because they once double-crossed him, treacherously betrayed him or wiped out his entire clan.
+The character hates one specific race of your choice.
 The general will not include any regiments of the hated race in his army.